-On 31st October 2020, for example, the national job retention scheme1, payment holidays on loans and mortgages2, and the ban on home repossessions3 are all due to finish.
+On 31st October 2020, for example, the national job retention scheme, payment holidays on loans and mortgages, and the ban on home repossessions are all due to finish.

 This means that people who have been relying on this support since March will be facing a whole new set of problems: being in debt (possibly for the first time in their lives), losing their jobs and / or their homes, needing to save money to lessen the impact of homeworking on their utility bills, a greater possibility of being off sick or quarantined after travelling abroad, and so on.

 So it’s crucial that you have the capacity to provide the best possible service to customers who are understandably stressed, worried, anxious – and desperate to talk to someone who can help them make up missed payments and then keep on paying.
 What preparations have you made to deal with the soaring demand for collections activity, while still meeting your regulatory obligation to treat each customer fairly?